dmuratov-als/shell-link-checker/README.md

 ## Version history
+#### v2.1.0
+- Disallowed URLs should be excluded manually with the reject-regex option, as Wget considers the robots.txt check expensive and stores these URLs in a blacklist, which leads to an inconsistent log reporting (see src/recur.c)
+- Links with the "unsafe:" prefix (which is, for example, set by Angular) are not excluded when $internal_only is on
+- Fixed the "zsh: invalid subscript" error caused by some symbols (for example, a comma) in an URL
+- Fixed incorrect wall clock time reporting for checks of the duration of more than 24 hours
+- $file_wget_tmp is reused to check if Wget has finished

 #### v2.0.0
 - META description is included in the report
 - Links in webmanifest/browserconfig files are extracted and added to the report